ajayambule2003/Java-Practical/README.md

 59.Java Program to Display Current Date and Time

-60.Java code to illustrate remove duolicate of ArrayList using hashSet<> method
+60.Java code to illustrate remove duolicate of ArrayList using hashSet<> method String

+61.Java program for Sorting a String without using any inbuilt sorting functions